rht-labs/lodestar-git-api/README.md

 You can run your application in dev mode that enables live coding using:
 ```
-./mvnw quarkus:dev
+mvn quarkus:dev
 ```

 ## Packaging and running the application

-The application is packageable using `./mvnw package`.
+The application is packageable using `mvn package`.
-It produces the executable `git-api-1.0.0-SNAPSHOT-runner.jar` file in `/target` directory.
+It produces the executable `open-management-portal-git-api-1.0.0-SNAPSHOT-runner.jar` file in `/target` directory.
 Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

-The application is now runnable using `java -jar target/git-api-1.0.0-SNAPSHOT-runner.jar`.
+The application is now runnable using `java -jar target/open-management-portal-git-api-1.0.0-SNAPSHOT-runner.jar`.

 ## Creating a native executable

-You can create a native executable using: `./mvnw package -Pnative`.
+You can create a native executable using: `mvn package -Pnative`.

-Or you can use Docker to build the native executable using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.
+Or you can use Docker to build the native executable using: `mvn package -Pnative -Dquarkus.native.container-build=true`.

-You can then execute your binary: `./target/git-api-1.0.0-SNAPSHOT-runner`
+You can then execute your binary: `./target/open-management-portal-git-api-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide .